garfbild/PhaseDM/README.md

 # PhaseDM: Phase Dispersion Minimisation for Python

 PhaseDM is a high-performance implementation of the Phase Dispersion Minimisation algorithm for Python, built with Rust.
-This package offers significant advantages over existing implementations like pdm-py, making it an ideal choice for astronomical time series analysis.
+This package offers significant advantages over existing implementations like pdm-py, making it an ideal choice for time series analysis.

 ## Features